Consult the medication dictionary to quickly obtain detailed information

-The goal of cardiopulmonary resuscitation (CPR) is to maintain blood flow for a short period of time in the blood vessels and an oxygen supply to the cells.
+The goal of cardiopulmonary resuscitation (CPR) is to maintain blood flow momentarily in the blood vessels and an oxygen supply to the cells.

 Before beginning cardiopulmonary resuscitation, it is crucial to call 9-1-1.
 If there is someone else there with you, ask them explicitly to do it for you.
-It is suggested that you ask the person to confirm to you when the call has been made.
+Ask the person to confirm to you when the call has been made.

 You must then ask for an automatic external defibrillator (see below) in the case where one is available.
 You can go and get it yourself if you are alone and you think you are able to return to the unconscious person in less than three minutes.

 You can then begin CPR.
 A person who is alone can perform CPR using the simplified technique of cardiac massage without mouth-to-mouth.
 New recommendations for CPR put the emphasis on chest compressions.
-A 30-minute training session organized by the Ministère de la Santé et des Services sociaux in collaboration with the Heart and Stroke Foundation and the Corporation d'Urgences-santé will enable you to familiarize yourself with the basics of hands-only CPR.
+You can familiarize yourself with this technique by visiting the following website: Heart and Stroke Foundation at https://www.heartandstroke.ca/get-involved/learn-cpr.

 Cardiac arrest can be caused by abnormal heart contractions called arrhythmias.
 The automated external defibrillator (AED) is a device that serves to analyze and correct these arrhythmias.
 It is designed to send an electric shock to the heart to restore a normal rhythm and blood flow.
 The AED instructs the user to administer an electric shock only when it can be effective.